chromavert/pixelite/README.md

-# Pixelite
+# Pixelift

 ## Overview

-**Pixelite** is a universal TypeScript library for image processing that seamlessly decodes images into raw pixel data in both Node.js and browser environments.
-Leveraging [`sharp`](https://github.com/lovell/sharp) on the server and native browser APIs, Pixelite supports every major image format (JPEG, PNG, GIF, WebP, AVIF, SVG) under a consistent, promise-based API.
+**Pixelift** is a universal TypeScript library for image processing that seamlessly decodes images into raw pixel data in both Node.js and browser environments.
+Leveraging [`sharp`](https://github.com/lovell/sharp) on the server and native browser APIs, pixelift supports every major image format (JPEG, PNG, GIF, WebP, AVIF, SVG) under a consistent, promise-based API.

 Key features:

-- **Universal API**: Use the same `pixelite()` function in Node.js, browser, or SSR contexts.
+- **Universal API**: Use the same `pixelift()` function in Node.js, browser, or SSR contexts.
 - **Native performance**: Automatically uses `sharp` on the server; 100% web‑native in browsers.
 - **TypeScript first**: Full typings and strict interfaces out of the box.
 - **Flexible resizing**: Optional `width`/`height` parameters with nearest‑neighbor resizing.